Will Big Tech save journalism? | DW | 11.03.2021

 "The best thing would be if nobody signed that deal and the publishers, or even regulators, would establish a platform of their own," the professor says.

-Alternative platforms do exist, but nothing on a scale that could challenge the current model.
+Alternative platforms do exist, but nothing yet on a scale that could challenge the current model.

 Apple offers the subscription-based Apple News+, which gives users access to hundreds of newspapers and magazines.
 But it doesn't feature all publications, and it only works within the Apple ecosystem.
 Other smaller services, like the magazine platform Readly, may do what they promise, but they're not large or known enough to compete with the likes of Google and Facebook, and never will be if the tech giants can help it.